Robert M. Stein

-Robert M. Stein (born July 10, 1950) is an American political scientist and Lena Gohlman Fox Professor of political science at Rice University.
-He is an expert in urban politics and public policy.
+Robert M. Stein (July 10, 1950 – July 18, 2025) was an American political scientist and Lena Gohlman Fox Professor of political science at Rice University.
+He was an expert in urban politics and public policy.

-He co-authored Perpetuating the Pork Barrel: Policy Subsystems and American Democracy (1995, Cambridge University Press) and authored Urban Alternatives: Public and Private Markets in the Provision of Local Services (1990, Pittsburgh Press).
+Stein co-authored Perpetuating the Pork Barrel: Policy Subsystems and American Democracy (1995, Cambridge University Press) and authored Urban Alternatives: Public and Private Markets in the Provision of Local Services (1990, Pittsburgh Press).

-Biography
+Life and career

-Stein was born in New York City.
-After graduation from Ohio Wesleyan University in 1972, he pursued graduate study at University of Wisconsin–Milwaukee and obtained M.A. and Ph.D. degrees in 1974 and 1977, respectively.
+Stein was born in New York City on July 10, 1950.
+After graduation from Ohio Wesleyan University in 1972, he pursued graduate study at University of Wisconsin–Milwaukee and obtained M.A. and PhD degrees in 1974 and 1977, respectively.

 Before joining Rice University, Stein taught at University of Georgia for a short time.
-At Rice University, he has served as Department Chair of Political Science and Dean of School of Social Sciences, among other appointments.
-He has been Lena Gohlman Fox Professor of Political Science since 1996.
+At Rice University, he served as Department Chair of Political Science and Dean of School of Social Sciences, among other appointments.
+He was Lena Gohlman Fox Professor of Political Science beginning in 1996.

-Stein has also been editorial board members of American Political Science Review, American Journal of Political Science, Journal of Politics, Social Science Quarterly, State and Local Government Review and Urban Affairs Review.
+Stein was also an editorial board member of American Political Science Review, American Journal of Political Science, Journal of Politics, Social Science Quarterly, State and Local Government Review and Urban Affairs Review.

+Stein died from cancer at his home in Houston, Texas on July 18, 2025, at the age of 75.